Aaron Dingle: Reception

 For his portrayal of Aaron, Miller was nominated for the "Best Newcomer Award" at the Inside Soap Awards in 2009.
 Miller won the "Best Actor" award at the 2011 British Soap Awards, he was also nominated for "Sexiest Male".
 Miller was nominated in the category of "Serial Drama Performance" at the 2012 National Television Awards.
 The character was selected as one of the "top 100 British soap characters" by industry experts for a poll to be run by What's on TV, with readers able to vote for their favourite character to discover "Who is Soap's greatest Legend?".
 Miller was nominated for Best Actor for the 2015 British Soap Awards and won the 2014 Best Moment in All About Soap Awards (with Ryan Hawley, who played Aaron's on-off lover Robert).
 He won the Best Actor Award at the 2015 TV Choice Awards.
 In August 2017, Miller was longlisted for "Best Actor" at the Inside Soap Awards, while he and Hawley were longlisted for "Best Partnership".
 Both nominations made the viewer-voted shortlist.
 On 6 November 2017, Miller won the accolade for "Best Actor".
 Aaron's pairing with Robert won the accolade for "Best Soap Couple" at the 2018 Digital Spy Reader Awards.

 A writer for Holy Soap said Aaron's most memorable moment was "His realisation about his sexuality and the emotional scenes where he told Paddy the truth."
 Miller revealed that he had been verbally abused in public for portraying a bad boy and a homosexual.
 He stated some viewers initially found it difficult to differentiate between character and actor.
 Miller said, "I get the odd bit of trouble here and there but nothing that I can't handle.
 I get people shouting stuff, names in the street, but nothing serious."
 He added, "There are people who think I'm the character but when they realise you're not they warm to you."
 Sarah Ellis of Inside Soap said that "given the impact he's had on Emmerdale, Aaron's farewell was always going to be an emotional one."
 The writer said that she and all of her colleagues from the publication will miss him.
 Ellis added that she would also "love" to watch Aaron in a spin-off series set in France.
+In 2014, Matt Bramford from What to Watch put Aaron on his list of the 18 best recastings in British and Australian soap operas.
 A reporter writing for the Inside Soap Yearbook 2017 named Aaron's "abuse agony" as one of the "best bits of February", describing viewers as being left "stunned" when he revealed he was abused by his father.
 They praised the scenes between Aaron and Chas at the seaside.